Largely peaceful protests against police brutality march on

 Collectively, it was perhaps the largest one-day mobilization since Floyd died May 25 and came as many cities lifted curfews imposed following initial spasms of arson, assaults and smash-and-grab raids on businesses.
 Authorities have softened restrictions as the number of arrests plummeted.

 Demonstrations also reached four other continents, ending in clashes in London and Marseille, France.
 In the U.S., Seattle police used flash bang devices and pepper spray to disperse protesters hurling rocks, bottles and what authorities said were “improvised explosives” that had injured officers, just a day after city leaders temporarily banned one kind of tear gas.
+Around midnight in Portland, a firework was thrown over the fence at the Justice Center, injuring a Multnomah County deputy, Portland police Lt.
+Tina Jones said.
+Smith said police had declare an unlawful assembly and were making arrests.

 The largest U.S. demonstration appeared to be in Washington, where protesters flooded streets closed to traffic.
 On a hot, humid day, they gathered at the Capitol, on the National Mall and in neighborhoods.
 Some turned intersections into dance floors.
 Tents offered snacks and water.